LStepczynski/StrongholdSecurity/README.md

 # StrongholdSecurity
-This Repository contains program that monitors the actions of a person using the PC if they do not input the password.
+This Repository contains a program that monitors the actions of a person using the PC if they do not input the password.